realAdif/UrbanTrends/README.md

 ## UrbanTrends Front-End Website

-This is a front-end website for UrbanTrends, an ecommerce platform, built using Vite.js, React.js, and Tailwind CSS.
+This is a front-end website for UrbanTrends, an e-commerce platform, built using Vite.js, React.js, and Tailwind CSS.
 The website is designed to be responsive and compatible with various screen sizes.

 ## Technologies Used